kcalliga/sample-use-cases/README.md

-This list of use-cases will be used to prove the typical security stance of Openshift with some other requirements thrown in.
-This will be ongoing work.

-I will describe the folder layout a little bit
+# OpenShift Security Use Cases

+This repository demonstrates typical security stances in OpenShift, incorporating additional requirements for a comprehensive security overview.
+This is an ongoing project with continuous development.

+## Folder Structure

-/auth - this contains an htpasswd oauth configuration to add users for different different with varying levels of privileges
+* **`/auth`**: Contains an htpasswd OAuth configuration to add users with varying privilege levels for different tenants.

-/projects - this directory contains the projects/namespaces that will be used in multi-tenant use-cases
+* **`/projects`**: Contains YAML definitions for projects/namespaces used in multi-tenant use cases.

-/roles - describes steps to add admin and regular user role to users
+* **`/roles`**:  Provides steps to assign admin and regular user roles to users within projects.

-/all-in-one - This directory contains a shell script and a createEnvironment.sh file to create all resources necessary for these demos.
-This is if you want to create all the resources quickly in one-shot.
+* **`/all-in-one`**: Includes a shell script (`createEnvironment.sh`) to automate the creation of all necessary resources for the demos.
+Use this for quick and easy setup.
+* **`/projectbootstraptemplate`**: Contains templates for bootstrapping projects with security configurations.

-Steps to follow
+## Steps to Follow

+1. **Configure OAuth:**
-1. Create oauth configuration to add htpasswd multi-tenant provider to cluster.
-These are the files in auth folder.
+   - Apply the htpasswd multi-tenant provider configuration to your OpenShift cluster using the files in the `/auth` folder.
+This enables user authentication and authorization.

+2. **Create Projects:**
-2. Create the projects as defined in the YAMLS in /projects folder.
+   - Create the projects defined in the YAML files located in the `/projects` folder.
+These projects will represent different tenants in the multi-tenant environment.

-3. Add roles to users (see /roles)
+3. **Assign User Roles:**
+   - Refer to the `/roles` folder for instructions on adding admin and regular user roles to users within the projects.
+This step establishes access control and defines user permissions.

+4. **Apply Project Configuration:**
+   - Apply the `project-config.yaml` file from the `/projectbootstraptemplate` directory.
+This configures basic project settings.
-4. Apply project-config.yaml from /projectbootstraptemplate and the bootstrap-with-network-isolation.yaml yaml (this will enfore isolation between tenants by default)
+   - Apply the `bootstrap-with-network-isolation.yaml` file.
+This enforces network isolation between tenants by default, enhancing security.

-5. Create sampleapplication pod (httpd) and net-toolbox pod in each tenant namespace as you wish.
+5. **Deploy Sample Applications:**
+   - Create sample application pods (e.g., `httpd` for a basic web server) and `net-toolbox` pods in each tenant namespace as needed.
+These applications will be used to demonstrate various security features and configurations.

+## Ongoing Work

+This repository is actively being developed with new use cases and security demonstrations added regularly.
+Stay tuned for updates and contributions are welcome!